 Waldorf dolls – I made these for my own children.
 They were my first attempts and I haven’t made any since to perfect my skills but I loved making them and one day will make more.
 Baby (in yellow dress) was very well loved and is needing a bath.

 Little felt horse– Adorable.
 From the book Feltcraft

 Felt finger puppets– These lived in the diaper bag.
 A little distraction when needed right at your fingertips (yes, pun intended)

 Race track play mat – I’ve made this a few times in my life.
-I had one my mom made when I was a kid for Fisher Price Little People to drive around on.
-Mine had less roads and more green space for the houses or parks to be set up on.
+I had one my mom made when I was a kid for Fisher-Price Little People to drive around on.
+Mine had fewer roads and more green space for the houses or parks to be set up on.
 I obviously have fond memories of it and love making play mats for kids I know.

 Let us know what gifts you’ve made.